Grow Your Church or Impact Your Community?

 Relevance means what you do matters.
 Relevance means that your ministry changes things, people are different and the surrounding community notices that they matter to you.

-They experience that you care first-hand.
+They experience first-hand that you care.

 It’s true that Christians in particular will come to your church because what you offer is tried and true and comfortable.
 There’s nothing wrong that.